 - Income-Contingent Repayment (ICR)

-Additionally, if your cumulative income is high enough that you no longer meet the income requirements for IDR plans, then your monthly payments could rise to what they would have been under the Standard Repayment Plan (for PAYE and IBR) or potentially even higher (for REPAYE or ICR).
+If your cumulative income is high enough that you no longer meet the income requirements for IDR plans, then your monthly payments could rise to what they would have been under the standard repayment plan (for PAYE and IBR) or potentially even higher (for REPAYE or ICR).

-Ouch.
 Particularly if one or both of you were holding out for student loan forgiveness, that’s a pretty big wrench to throw in the works.
-Romantic, huh?

 Okay, so filing federal income taxes jointly clearly makes student loans and marriage complicated.
 No sweat — you’ll just file separately, right?
-Unfortunately, under REPAYE, your cumulative income will be used to determine your monthly payment amount even if you file your federal income taxes separately.
+Unfortunately, married filing separately doesn’t always help.
+Under REPAYE, for instance, your cumulative income will be used to determine your monthly payment amount even if you file your federal income taxes separately.

-That may put many married couples in the position of deciding whether to file separately in order to minimize payments under some income-driven plans, or filing jointly to get the federal income tax deduction, since you can’t do both.
-And again, if you’re on the most recently implemented income-driven plan, REPAYE, you can’t use the filing separately loophole at all.
+That may put many married couples in the position of deciding whether to file separately to minimize payments under some income-driven plans or whether to file jointly to take advantage of federal income tax deductions.
+Again, if you’re on the REPAYE plan, you can’t use the married filing separately loophole at all.

 Getting married means you’ve decided you’re ready to start a new phase in your life.
-For many couples (though not all!), that means lifestyle changes that have a major financial impact — buying a house, having children, caring for aging parents, etc. Not to mention the cost of the wedding itself!
+For many couples (though not all), that means lifestyle changes that have a major financial impact: Buying a house, having children, caring for aging parents, etc. — and that’s not to mention the cost of the wedding itself.

-So what are your other options if you’re going to be balancing student loans and marriage?
+So what are your other options if you’re going to balance student loans and marriage?

 How to make student loans and marriage work

-If you have federal loans, then a Federal Direct Consolidation Loan may make your monthly student loan payments more manageable.
-Additionally, since the new loan is also a federal loan, you’re still eligible for benefits like income-driven repayment plans, deferment, and forbearance if you meet the qualifications and/or your situation changes and you meet the qualifications at some point in the future.
+If you have federal loans, then a direct consolidation loan may make your monthly student loan payments more manageable.
+Additionally, since the new loan is also a federal loan, you’re still eligible for benefits like income-driven repayment plans, deferment and forbearance if you meet the qualifications.

 Just remember the following: